All Plants

 Peas

-Sweet garden peas and sugar snap peas — the first taste of spring in the garden.
+Sweet garden peas, sugar snap peas, and flat snow peas — the first taste of spring in the garden.
 Peas are one of the earliest crops you can plant and one of the most rewarding to eat fresh off the vine.
-Varieties include: Sugar Snap Peas (sweet crunchy pods eaten whole — fresh off the vine, in stir-fries, or salads; thrives in cooler weather with bountiful harvests all season) and Lincoln Garden Peas (classic shelling variety with plump pods filled with sweet green peas — enjoy fresh, steamed, or in soups; compact growth perfect for small gardens and containers).
+Varieties may include: Sugar Snap, Oregon Sugar Pod, Green Arrow, Little Marvel, and other pea selections for fresh eating and shelling.
 Growing tips: Peas are a cool-season crop — plant as early as late March in Big Pine, as soon as the ground can be worked.
 They tolerate light frost and actually prefer cooler weather.
 Provide a trellis for climbing types.
 Harvest regularly to keep plants producing.
 In our climate, you get a spring crop and can often plant again in late August for a fall harvest.
 Pea shoots are a delicious bonus — harvest the tender growing tips for salads.

 $2.00